Institutes of Agriculture, Bydgoszcz: Other buildings

 On the plot stands two greenhouses: they belonged to the Institute of Agrochemical and Bacteriology, and the Institutes of Plant Pathology.
 They were rather advanced construction for the time, with glass roof reinforced with wire, a heating system using tubes running alongside walls and a roof shape preventing the snow to accumulate.
-The area has been planted originally wuth various tree species (oaks, beeches, chestnuts, maples, spruces).
+The area has been planted originally with various tree species (oaks, beeches, chestnuts, maples, spruces).